-Turmeric’s digestion-boosting qualities have also potentially been linked to helping aid gut inflammation and gut permeability – these two areas are among the more recent turmeric-health research studies to be carried out.
+Turmeric’s digestion-boosting qualities have also potentially been linked to helping aid gut sensitivities and gut permeability – these two areas are among the more recent turmeric-health research studies to be carried out.

-Turmeric’s also being explored as a treatment for Irritable Bowel Syndrome (IBS).7
+Turmeric’s also being explored as management for Irritable Bowel Syndrome (IBS).4

-The Arthritis Foundation recommends taking 400 to 600mg turmeric tablets up to three times per day for inflammation relief.8
+The Arthritis Foundation recommends taking 400 to 600mg turmeric tablets up to three times per day for relief.5

-Turmeric is also believed to be able to help soothe sprains, settle upset stomachs, stop diarrhea and reduce bloating.9
+Turmeric is also believed to be able to help soothe sprains, settle upset stomachs, stop diarrhea and manage bloating.6

 Handpicked content: Is turmeric good for arthritis?

-Turmeric’s anti-inflammatory properties have been compared to those of non-steroidal anti-inflammatory drugs.
+Turmeric’s soothing properties have been compared to those of non-steroidal drugs.

-Clinical trials have found it to be more effective than a placebo for relieving pain and swelling in people with osteo and rheumatoid arthritis.10
+Clinical trials have found it to be more effective than a placebo for relieving pain and swelling in people with osteo and rheumatoid arthritis.7

-Some research has found that the anti-oxidant and anti-inflammatory effects of curcumin may help reverse some of the phases of heart disease, such as atherosclerosis and atrial arrhythmias.
+Some research has found that the antioxidant and soothing effects of curcumin may help reverse some of the phases of heart disease, such as atherosclerosis and atrial arrhythmias.

-Curcumin also improves the function of the endothelium, which works by helping to regulate blood pressure and blood clotting, among many other things.11
+Curcumin also improves the function of the endothelium, which works by helping to regulate blood pressure and blood clotting, among many other things.7

-In addition to helping protect your heart, the antioxidant effect of turmeric is reportedly so great, it may prevent your liver from being damaged by toxins.12
+In addition to helping protect your heart, the antioxidant effect of turmeric is reportedly so great, it may prevent your liver from being damaged by toxins.8

 Turmeric can deeply hydrate and revitalise skin while alleviating symptoms of dryness.

-It does this by naturally speeding up the process of removing dead skin cells to reveal healthy and soft skin, while also protecting skin cells from further damage.13
+It does this by naturally speeding up the process of removing dead skin cells to reveal healthy and soft skin, while also protecting skin cells from further damage.9

 When making homemade toothpaste, believe it or not, turmeric can be added to your mixture!